michaelplews/pokedex/README.md

-# Pokedex - A digital Lab Notebook Solution for High Throughput Synthetic Projects
+# Pokedex - A Digital Lab Notebook Solution for High Throughput Synthetic Projects
 A spin off from the 'Professor Oak' repo, the Pokedex aims to create a directory for storing chemical samples as well as analytical data as they are synthesized.

 ## Aims: